|

 At

-13000 sq kilometers, this massive and relatively new park
+13000 square kilometers, this massive and relatively new park

 is one of Tanzania's largest elephant sanctuaries.
 The wildlife